The Mind of Evil: Plot

 The Third Doctor and Jo visit Stangmoor Prison to examine a new method of treating criminals, whereby negative impulses are removed from the mind using the Keller Machine.
 Professor Kettering, who is managing the use of the process at the behest of the absent Emile Keller, reconditions a number of inmates including Barnham, a hardened criminal who reverts to an innocent and childlike state due to the process.
 The Doctor's suspicions about the Keller Machine are heightened following a string of deaths, including that of Kettering himself, which occur when the machine is operated.
-Each death seems to involve personal phobias – and the Doctor is threatened by an inferno when he gets too close to the machine.
+Each death seems to involve personal phobias, and the Doctor is threatened by an inferno when he gets too close to the machine.

 Meanwhile, Brigadier Lethbridge-Stewart and the troops of UNIT are handling the security arrangements for the first World Peace Conference.
 Captain Chin Lee of the Chinese delegation is behaving strangely and attempting to heighten tension in relations with the United States.
 It emerges that her actions are under the influence of the Master.
 She uses the transmitted power of the Keller Machine against the American delegate, Senator Alcott, who barely survives the attack.
-Captain Chin Lee is deconditioned by the Doctor, and tells him that Emile Keller is the Master, whom the Doctor has previously trapped on Earth by stealing the dematerialisation circuit of his TARDIS.
+Captain Chin is deconditioned by the Doctor and tells him that Emile Keller is the Master, whom the Doctor has previously trapped on Earth by stealing the dematerialisation circuit of his TARDIS.

 At Stangmoor a riot has broken out and resulted in a dangerous criminal, Harry Mailer, seizing control of the prison.
 Jo is briefly taken hostage, but she enables the guards to retake the prison.
 The Master, who has heard of the riot by eavesdropping on UNIT's radio communications, arrives and meets Mailer, to whom he supplies enough gas grenades for Mailer and his prisoners to retake control of the prison.
 The Doctor returns to the prison only to be captured by the Master, who sets the Keller Machine loose on the mind of his old foe, weakening the Doctor considerably.
-But the Master is losing control of the Keller Machine, which contains an alien Mind Parasite that is dangerous even to a Time Lord, and forces the Doctor to help him contain its power.
+However the Master is losing control of the Keller Machine, which contains an alien mind parasite that is dangerous even to a Time Lord, and forces the Doctor to help him contain its power.
 This done, the Doctor is returned to his cell.